haward79/porn_video_downloader/README.md

 # Copyright
 This program is written by [haward79](https://www.haward79.tw/).

-All rights reserved by haward79.
+This is a COPYLEFT program!

-Everyone can spread the program with name-tagged.
+Everyone can edit and share this program to others for free(without payment and with freedom) with name-tagged.

-However, editing is NOT allowed.
+Please note: Any program developed based on this program needs to follow the copyleft policy!

 **The videos downloaded by this program is not responsible by the author of program.
 Please use this program with care.**